-Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer's details page using the designation "Sponsored", where applicable.
-Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
-At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.
+Ad Disclosure: Offers originating from paying advertisers are noted as "Sponsored" on the offer's details page.
+Advertising may impact how and where offers appear on this site (including, for example, the order in which they appear).
+At WalletHub we try to list as many second chance checking offers as possible but we don't make any representation of listing all available offers.

 You can use Chase Liquid to make your day-to-day purchases – up to $3,000 a day.
 Use it at clothing and grocery stores, pharmacies, and more – anywhere VISA® is accepted you can use Chase Liquid.
-You can also use Chase Liquid to shop online.
+You can also use Chase Liquid to shop online

 Get Chase Liquid at your local branch.
 You'll receive a fully functioning card immediately, with no fees to open or activate.
-Just add a $25 initial deposit to get started.
+Just add a $25 initial deposit to get started

 Use Chase Liquid anywhere VISA® is accepted and get cash at any Chase ATM or branch.
 Track balances and spending on-the-go with text banking.
-All free, 24/7.
+All free, 24/7

-Reload easily without any fees with Direct Deposit or at more than 16,000 Chase DepositFriendly℠ ATMs.
+Reload easily without any fees with Direct Deposit or at more than 16,000 Chase DepositFriendly℠ ATMs

-Monthly service fee: $4.95 per month.
-Waived when linked to a qualifying checking account.
+Monthly service fee: $4.95 per month; waived when linked to a qualifying checking account

-No Prepaid Cards Available from Chase
+No Second Chance Checking Available from Chase

 If you are an authorized representative of Chase, please contact us to have your products included.